Update: I’ve adjusted this post to reflect the fact that the cash back rate hasn’t increased for GiftCards.com but rather GiftCardMall.com.

 = $2.59 out of pocket for a minimum of 2,500 points or miles

-This is a great opportunity to stock up on points and miles (or maybe cash back, if that makes more sense for you) at a substantially reduced cost.
-These days, I’m focusing largely on cash back but when offers like this come around, it’s a great opportunity to bulk up on valuable points (i.e. Alaska miles, Ultimate Rewards points, etc.) at a relatively low cost.
-I try to rotate my cards and work in cash back too, but the priority is really valuable currencies that I can put to good use for future travel.
+This is a great opportunity to stock up on points and miles (or maybe cash back) at a substantial discount.
+These days, I’m largely focused on cash back.
+However, when offers like this come around, it’s a great opportunity to bulk up on valuable points at a relatively low cost.
+I try to rotate my cards and work in cash back too, but flexible currencies are my priority right now.
 At the moment, I don’t have any specific plans, but I would like to work in a trip to Cancun or Costa Rica in December.

-For next year, I’m planning a trip to Europe, Asia, and the Middle East for my entire family, which this time around will include my older sister, brother-in-law and their brood.
-They’ve been collecting points and miles for a couple of years now but this will be their first big redemption and I want them to be seriously blown away.
+For next year, I’m planning a trip to Europe, Asia, and the Middle East for my entire family.
+That will include my older sister, brother-in-law and their brood.
+They’ve been collecting points and miles for a couple of years now.
+This will be their first big redemption and I want them to be seriously blown away.

-All of this will require a lot of points and miles, not to mention advanced planning, so I’m seizing every opportunity to reduce out of pocket costs while collecting valuable miles that will get us all where we need to go.
+All of this will require a lot of points and miles, not to mention advanced planning.
+I’m seizing every opportunity to reduce out of pocket costs while collecting valuable miles that will get us all where we need to go.

 Subscribe to Blog via Email